 It became obvious to almost everyone that it would be impossible to evacuate entire cities in only 15 minutes.
 So the emphasis went back to shelters.

-Shelter supplies in Robert's Dairy Company's personnel fallout shelter were stocked by the company.
-Bessie Van Deusen, an executive secretary, examines water containers for 36 employees.
-The shelter was ventilated and lighted by an emergency generator.
-(17-20 May 1968)
+Shelter supplies in Robert’s Dairy Company’s personnel fallout shelter were stocked by the company, May 17-20, 1968.

 By 1964, the Lincoln metropolitan area had public shelters for 100,000 people.
 If they survived the first blast and wave of radiation, people could survive in fallout shelters for weeks on the food, water, and supplies that were kept in shelters.
 In Nebraska, the Department of Agriculture created the "Nebraskit" a compressed biscuit made from wheat, corn or milo.
 Milk bars were also made from dairy products.
 Each of the Nebraskits were designed to satisfy a person’s food needs during a stay in a fallout shelter.
 According to an enthusiastic state newsletter from the time, "The rations have a long shelf life, are ready to eat and are palatable to all age groups."
 Other varieties were produced later.
 Cartons of Nebraskits were stored in fallout shelters throughout the United States.